noahehall/theBookOfNoah/linux/docker/docker_new.md

     - return the container UID
       - its common to persist the UID to a variable for use with other cmds

+  - options
+    - -i and -t are used together for running interactive programs like a shell in an interactive container

+    - `-d | --detached`
+      - the container will run in the background without being attached to any input/output stream
+    - `--name`
+      - assign a name to the container
+    - `-i | --interactive`
+      - keep STDIN open even if not attached
+    - `-t | --tty`
+      - allocate a pseudo-tty (i.e. virtual terminal)
+    - `--link`
+      - add link to another container

 ```sh
   # hello world